haddocking/haddocking.github.io/education/HADDOCK-local-tutorial/index.md

 * Dealing with an ensemble of models
 * Dealing with multi-chain proteins

+We suggest to create separate directories for the different cases and work from those.

 <br>
 <hr>
 ### Cleaning PDB files prior to docking